 Tip 1 - Different grip positions

 There are several possibilities if you want to increase the number of your repetitions.
-One option for increasing pull-ups is the use of different grips.
+One option for increasing pull-ups is the use of different pull-up grips.
 As already pointed out, different grips shift the position of the strain on the muscles, which means that using different grips lets you vary the intensity of strain for the different regions of the back.
-Thus, you can also avoid stagnation and therefore do more chin-ups.
+Thus, you can also avoid stagnation and therefore do more pull-ups.

 The following variations can be selected: